Scaffold-Aware Generative Augmentation and Reranking for Enhanced Virtual Screening: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets}.
-For this work, we utilize a subset of the comprehensive WelQrate\citep{dong2024welqrate} dataset is a high-quality dataset of 9 bioassays covering five therapeutic target classes for small-molecule drug discovery benchmarking.
+For this work, we utilize the comprehensive WelQrate~\citep{dong2024welqrate} dataset, which is a high-quality collection of nine bioassays covering five therapeutic target classes for small-molecule drug discovery benchmarking.
 Its quality stems from a rigorous hierarchical curation process that includes primary screens followed by confirmatory and counter screens, along with extensive filtering(e.g., PAINS filtering, druglikeness assessment) and expert verification.
 The datasets realistically represent drug discovery campaigns with large compound numbers (\(\sim\)66K-300K) and low active percentages ($<$ 1\%).
 Each WelQrate dataset possesses ten split schemes for robust evaluation.
 Five random splits adopt a nested cross-validation strategy to allow every molecule in the dataset to be evaluated in the test set.
 Five scaffold splits with different random seeds separate molecules with different core structures to test models' ability to predict activity across structural variations.
 More detailed discussion on the random vs scaffold splits is in Appendix~\ref {appendix:split} We fine-tuned different methods on each dataset's split and reported the aggregated result for random and scaffold splits, respectively.
-For this work, we select five representative datasets that cover all therapeutic target types in the WelQrate dataset for evaluation; dataset details are shown in Appendix~\ref{appendix:dataset}.
+For this work, we select five representative datasets, shown in Appendix~\ref{appendix:dataset}, that cover all therapeutic target types in the WelQrate dataset for evaluation.

 \textbf{Evaluation Metrics}.
 Virtual screening focuses on early recognition performance because identifying active compounds within the top-ranked predictions is critical for efficient resource allocation in drug discovery campaigns.
 To evaluate ranking quality comprehensively, we follow those recommended in WelQrate, more specifically we employ four complementary metrics: \begin{itemize} \item \textbf{logAUC${_{[0.001, 0.1]}}$} measures logarithmic area under the receiver-operating-characteristic curve at false positive rates between [0.001, 0.1] \citep{liu2023interpretable, golkov2020deep}.